plausible/wordpress/readme.txt

 ### Track events, goal conversions and campaigns

 Plausible is useful.
 Segment the data by any metric you click on.
 Answer the important questions about your visitors, content and referral sources.
 Analyze paid campaigns and dark traffic using UTM parameters.
-Track outbound link clicks and 404 error pages.
-Create custom events, see how they convert over time and identify trends that matter.
+Track file downloads, outbound link clicks and 404 error pages.
+Create custom events using CSS class names directly in your WordPress editor, then see how they convert over time and identify trends that matter.

 ### Open and share your web analytics dashboard

 Plausible is shareable.
 Your stats are private by default but you can choose to be transparent and make them public so anyone with your custom link can view them.
 You can also share your stats privately by generating a secure link.
 This link is impossible to guess but you can add password protection for extra security.
+You can invite team members and assign user roles too.

 ### Transparent and fully open source software